-CapitaLand's successful ERM program is based on fostering the right risk culture.
-The Risk Assessment Group (the "RAG") conducts regular workshops to enhance risk management knowledge and promote a Group culture of risk awareness.
+CapitaLand's ERM program is based on fostering the right risk culture.
+The Group Risk Management (the "GRM") conducts regular workshops to enhance risk management knowledge and promote a Group culture of risk awareness.
 Risk management principles are embedded in the Group's decision-making and business processes.
-Once a year, the RAG coordinates a Group-wide risk and control self-assessment exercise.
-This requires business units and corporate functions to identify, assess and document material risks along with their key controls and mitigating measures.
+Once a year, the GRM coordinates a Group-wide risk and control self-assessment exercise.
+This requires business units and corporate functions to identify, assess and document material risks which includes ESG-related risks; along with their key controls and mitigating measures.
 Material risks and their associated controls are consolidated and reviewed at the Group level before they are presented to the Risk Committee (the "RC"), the AC and the board of directors of CapitaLand (the "Board").